 - Does the candidate see the department letter?

 - The candidate must be provided an opportunity to review the materials before they are reviewed by the Voting Group.
-The Departmental Letter, which contains the vote is also provided to the candidate before the file goes forward to the dean’s office for review.
+The Department letter, which contains the vote is also provided to the candidate before the file goes forward for review.
 This gives the candidate an opportunity to alert the chair to any factual errors.

 - What can the candidate do if he/she doesn’t agree with the department letter?

 - Although the content of the letter is not negotiable, the candidate should alert the chair to factual errors.
-Once these errors are corrected, the candidate can write a rebuttal if he/she still disagrees with the department’s recommendation or wants to clarify statements made in the letter.
-Any rebuttal letter must be submitted within 10 calendar days from the candidate’s receipt of the departmental letter and his/her signature on the disclosure form (indicating that she/he has read the file and certifies that it is complete and factually correct).
-A rebuttal may be sent directly to the dean or Vice Provost-Academic Affairs if the candidate does not want to submit it via the departmental chair.
+Once these errors are corrected, the candidate can write a rebuttal if there is disagreement with the department’s recommendation or to clarify statements made in the letter.
+Any rebuttal letter must be submitted within 10 calendar days from the candidate’s receipt of the department letter for review.

 - What is the Candidate’s Disclosure Certificate?

-- In summary, what documents are in the dossier, or appended to it, when it leaves the department?
+- In summary, what documents are in the dossier, or provided as supporting documents, when the dossier leaves the department?

 Department Letter (including the vote)

 Peer Group Report (optional, depending on the Peer and Voting Group Plan for the unit)

 Candidate’s Disclosure Certificate

 List of Invited Extramural Reviewers (for promotion actions)